Jamaican pewee: Description

-The Jamaican Pewee measures 15 cm (5.9in) from bill to tail and weighs 9–9.5g.
+The Jamaican Pewee measures 15 cm from bill to tail and weighs 9–9.5g.
 It has proportionately short wings and long tail with a round body and large head.
-They also say that the bill is relatively large with the bottom of the bill being orange.
+The bill is relatively large with the bottom of the bill being orange.
 The top of the Jamaican pewee is dark-olive toned, while the wings and tail become darker and the stomach is paler.
-While the male and female birds look similar, the younger birds are grayer on the top and paler on the stomach and beak than the adult birds.
+While the male and female birds look similar, the younger birds are greyer on the top and paler on the stomach and beak than the adult birds.
 The lifespan of the Jamaican pewee is 3.5 years on average.

 Distribution and habitat

 The Jamaican pewee is only found in Jamaica.
 It can be found on forest edges in mid-elevation across the country, and it can rarely be found in high elevations.
-There is no distinction for how low Jamaican pewees will fly, but they have been seen to go as high as 2,000 meters.
+There is no distinction for how low Jamaican pewees will fly, but they have been seen to go as high as 2,000 metres.
 The Jamaican pewee has been seen to fly to lower elevations during the non-breeding season.

-Behavior
+Behaviour

 The Jamaican pewee perches upright on obvious perches specifically when looking for its prey.
 It will dive down to grab its prey from the air, returning to the same or new perch, while flicking its tail on the landing.

 The Jamaican pewee call has a "wee-wee" sound with the second "wee" being louder than the first.
 Another one of their calls is an "uh-weee-oo" sound where the middle section is more whistled sounding like a "weeah" sound.